Blogpost: Coheed and Cambria, Taking Back Sunday and Foxing

 August 24, 2025

-What a treat catching two great bands Taking Back Sunday and Coheed and Cambria co-headlining on their 2025 North American Tour.
+What a treat catching two great bands Taking Back Sunday and Coheed and Cambria co-headlining on their 2025 North American tour.

 Special guest Foxing, from St. Louis, Missouri, opened the night with a 30 minute set, weaving delicate melodies into explosive waves of emotion that filled the amphitheater.

-Anchored by frontman Conor Murphy, commanded the night with a voice that seemed to carry both fragility and fire.
+Frontman Conor Murphy, commanded the night with a voice that seemed to carry both fragility and fire.
 The rest of the band matched that same intensity!

 Next up, as the sun set and the stage lights cut through the thick fog, Taking Back Sunday emerged, sharp in their semi-formal attire and ready to own the night.